Sara Court

 My research interests lie at the intersection of computational modeling, morphological typology, and low-resource machine learning.

-I'm committed to collaborative, ethical, and responsible AI development, particularly for low-resource and minoritized language varieties.
+I'm committed to collaborative, ethical, and responsible AI development, particularly for underrepresented and minoritized language varieties.
 I'm thinking a lot these days about how we can leverage LLMs and other generative AI models to shift old paradigms and make the development of language technologies more equitable and accessible.

 I specialize in morphological typology and low-resource languages in contact, which is to say, I strive to build models that can interface with a wide range of linguistic structures as they're actually used in real life -- with all the messiness, complexity, and rich variability that make them so beautifully human!